 \subsection{Model}

-We will use the same model and the definitions as in \cite{FirstPaper2025}.
-We refer the reader to the same paper for more comprehensive historical remarks and overview of the literature.
-For completeness, we will define the model here and state the results that we will need for the proofs.
+We use the same model and definitions as in \cite{FirstPaper2025}.
+We refer the reader to that paper for a more comprehensive historical discussion and overview of the literature.
+For completeness, we briefly recall the model and state the results needed for our proofs.